hjalal/OpenTree/README.md

 # OpenTree
+An Open-Source package for interactively building decision trees and health economic evaluation models.

 OpenTree is an R package developed with collaboration with DARTH that allows building decision trees interactively in R.

 ## Getting started: